umee-network/docs/docs/developers/joining-mainnet.md

 ### Hardware Requirements

-To run a Umee Node you will first need a Ubuntu server.
+To run a UX Node you will first need a Ubuntu server.

-The recommended hardware to run an Umee node will vary depending on the use case and desired functionalities of the node.
+The recommended hardware to run an UX node will vary depending on the use case and desired functionalities of the node.
 For example, a significant amount of disk space can be required if the node will act as an archive node, i.e. `pruning=nothing` or if the node is a state-sync snapshot provider.
 In general, we recommend at a minimum the following specifications:

 - 2+ vCPU
 - 4+ GB RAM
 - 120+ GB SSD

 At this point you should have set up your Ubuntu Server and should have SSH access.
-The following commands should be done in order to install a Umee Node onto your server.
+The following commands should be done in order to install a UX Node onto your server.

 1. Install the required packages & updates.
 Below we assume you use debian / ubuntu based OS.